Tiska/tock-bot-generator/generators/app/templates/README.md

 - You should deploy your NLP for training, or train on local and then export your model
 - You will find pre trained exports sentences inf folder pre trained data.
 You can import this sentences in your bot to gain some time

+## Client

+- Use mvn install to install bot client dependencies